We discussed why facility metrics and KPIs are useful, and now will describe how to identify the ones that matter most for you.

 The number of measures is only limited by the type and quantity of data that is available to you.
 We need to keep in mind that measurement is just quantifying an existing state to reduce uncertainty about it – the measurement should have an accuracy and precision suitable for its purpose.
 The use of a measure is to determine the raw quantity of something (to identify total area or if equipment is within a proper operating range).

 A relatively large number of facility metrics about the various dimensions of your facility portfolio and facility operations are handy to draw upon when needed.
-Facility metrics are the foundation of facility management because many are performance indicators that reflect a performance measure per unit.
+Facility Management Metrics are the foundation of facility management because many are performance indicators that reflect a performance measure per unit.

 Lagging metrics are useful to tell how well our organization/facility performed while leading metrics are useful to forecast the likely trend (or to set goals for performance).
 Metrics are also used for facility benchmarking because they can be compared between different facilities and organizations.